Ivozn/cat-breeds-app/README.md

 ---
 ### Architecture
-This project was developed using a MVVM architecture and a Repository pattern, but in this case, only the Remote Data Source was used.
+This project was developed using a MVVM architecture and a Repository pattern, but in this case, only the Remote Data Source was used:

 ![MVVM Architecture image](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)